sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/miscellaneous.md

 ### Dropdown Hover

-You can add the `.dropdown-hover` class besIde this classes:
+You can add the `.dropdown-hover` class beside this classes:
 - `.dropdown` (to use hover for the whole dropdown menu)
 - `.dropdown-menu` (to use hover on a specific menu item & sub menus)
 - `.dropdown-submenu` (to use hover on a specific sub menu item & sub sub menus)